BlackHolePerturbationToolkit/ReggeWheeler/index.md

 ```

 Note the high precision of the input value of $r_0$.
 This is required by default as the package uses the MST method to calculate the homogeneous solutions.

+From the `ReggeWheelerMode` object you can also extract, "s", "l", "m", "ω", "Eigenvalue", "RadialFunctions", "Amplitudes", etc.

 ## Homogeneous solutions